prijatelj/docstr/README.md

 #### Prototype

-The prototype provides the following features, albeit within contrained use cases as it is a prototype.
+The prototype provides the following features, albeit within constrained use cases as it is a prototype.
 First is the pipeline followed by the prototype:

 1. **Load Input**: